 The beautiful carved Mahal has beehive-like structure & 953 windows to keep this summer palace cool all around the year.
 You shouldn’t miss the unique & popular Hawa Mahal.

-Moreover, the beautiful coloured glasswork of this palace makes it unique from all other heritage places of Jaipur.
-When sunlight enters, the entire chamber is filled with a spectrum of different colours, a mind-blowing scene that I have never seen in any heritage place.
+Moreover, the beautiful colored glasswork of this palace makes it unique from all other heritage places of Jaipur.
+When sunlight enters, the entire chamber is filled with a spectrum of different colors, a mind-blowing scene that I have never seen in any heritage place.

 Hawa Mahal was built by Maharaja Sawai Pratap Singh (grandson of Maharaja Sawai Jai Singh a.k.a founder of Jaipur) in 1799 by an architect Lal Chand Usta.